Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure

+For the change in potential $\cV_1$, note that it forms a telescoping series when summing over many periods, and will therefore remain bounded.
+Hence as we average over many periods, we have that $\cV_1$ tends to zero.

-In this section we proceed to upper bound $\cV_2 + \cV_3 + \cV_4$ on the RHS of \eqref{eq:one_step_lyap}.
+We now proceed to upper bound $\cV_2 + \cV_3 + \cV_4$ on the RHS of \eqref{eq:one_step_lyap}.
+We outline our analysis in the following.
 Observe that the terms $\cV_2$ and $\cV_4$ are non-negative, while $\cV_3$ is non-positive, thus the goal is to show that $\cV_3$ compensates for $\cV_2 + \cV_4$.
 First notice that $\cV_2$ is large when there exist very short queues (because the congestion function \eqref{eq:inv_sqrt_mirror_map} changes rapidly only for short queue lengths), and $\cV_4$ is non-zero only when some queues are empty.
 Helpfully, it turns out that $\cV_3$ is more negative in these same cases; we show this by exploiting the structure of the dual problem \eqref{eq:partial_dual}.

-In Lemma \ref{lem:dual_subopt} we provide an upper bound for $\cV_3$ that becomes more negative as the shortest queue length decreases. \begin{lem} Consider congestion functions $f(\cdot)$s that are strictly increasing and continuously differentiable, and any $\bphi$ with connectedness $\alpha(\bphi)>0$.
+In Lemma \ref{lem:dual_subopt} we provide an upper bound for $\cV_3$ that becomes more negative as the shortest queue length decreases.
+We prove Lemma \ref{lem:dual_subopt} in Appendix \ref{append:proof-dual-subopt} by utilizing complementary slackness for the SPP \eqref{eq:fluid_obj}-\eqref{eq:fluid_dmd_constr}. \begin{restatable}{lem}{dualsubopt} Consider congestion functions $f(\cdot)$s that are strictly increasing and continuously differentiable, and any $\bphi$ with connectedness $\alpha(\bphi)>0$.
 We have